-Local Speed References (Idle, Rated, Raise and Lower) should not require further adjustment as they are precisely determined.
-The Remote Speed Input and the Aux Output, however, involve analog circuits and may require adjustment.
+Adjustment of the Local Speed References (Idle, Rated, Raise and Lower) should not require further setting as they are precisely determined.
+The Remote Speed Input and the Aux Output however involve analog circuits and may require adjustment.

 4 to 20 mA Remote Speed Setting Input